 Immediately after the material has cured the sealant should be evaluated for retention, flaws, and occlusion.
 Use an explorer to check for retention and flaws.
 If a sealant is going to fail, it most likely will do so immediately.
 If there are bubbles, voids, or any portion of the material comes out, more sealant material may be added.
 It will be necessary to re-isolate and etch before placing the material again.
-The occlusion of the sealant should be checked with articulation tape (Figures 18 and 19).
+The occlusion of the sealant should be checked with articulating paper (Figures 18‑19).
 If there is any indication of interference, the excess sealant material should be removed using a round finishing bur in a high or slow speed handpiece.

 Your session is about to expire.
 Do you want to continue logged in?